Gorazd Valjavec, MA Integrative counsellor, MBACP

 Integrative counselling also brings together person-centred approach with relational psychodynamic understanding where our unique behavioural patterns and ways of relating to our environment gain a wider understanding, this often includes exploration of our past relationships.

-Our strive for connectedness can be also expressed creatively using arts, storytelling and dreams.
+The strive for connectedness and meaning can also be expressed creatively, using arts, storytelling and dreams.

 There are many ways of working with people to help relieve suffering and psychological pain, therefore I adapt my working style to suit the individual needs and wishes of the client.
 I nurture a genuine and warm attitude with an empathic, non-judgemental approach where appreciation of client’s cultural context plays an integral part.